samm002/FreshGrocie-API-Containerized/README.md

 # FreshGrocie API
-Containerized ready for deployment of FreshGrocie API
+Containerized and ready for deployment of the FreshGrocie API